MuhmmadAbrar/Calculator-App/README.md

 ## Feedback

 We welcome your feedback and suggestions for improvements.
-Please feel free to [open an issue](link_to_issues) if you encounter any bugs or have ideas for new features.
+Please feel free to [open an issue](https://github.com/MuhmmadAbrar/Calculator-App/issues) if you encounter any bugs or have ideas for new features.

-## License

-The Calculator App is open-source and licensed under the [MIT License](link_to_license).

 ## Acknowledgments